Additional installations may be necessary for installing bwqs, which can be loaded using the additional code below:

 ## 2.5% 97.5%

-For a population of 18 years old and with fairly typical exposure values , we are 95% confident that the BMI will between 24.496 and 30.32.
+For a population of 18 years old and with fairly typical exposure values, 95% of the posterior distribution for the mean BMI is between 27.849 and 28.895.

-For the model evaluation, instead of using AIC for our model evaluation, we use WAIC, which is widely used with Bayesian regression models.
-We will create a second model predicting log BMI but only use half of chemical mixtures (remove the 3 chemicals).
+For the model evaluation, instead of using AIC for our model evaluation, we use WAIC, which is widely used with Bayesian regression models (Watanabe 2013).
+We will create a second model predicting log BMI, excluding three chemicals whose posterior mean weights are close to zero.

 The WAIC metric from the original model: